curl/everything-curl/libcurl/callbacks/openclosesocket.md

 or translation layer.

-The callback should return a file descriptor or `CURL_SOCKET_BAD`, which then will cause an unrecoverable error within libcurl and it will eventually return `CURLE_COULDNT_CONNECT` from its perform function.
+The callback should return a file descriptor or `CURL_SOCKET_BAD`, which then causes an unrecoverable error within libcurl and it returns `CURLE_COULDNT_CONNECT` from its perform function.

 If you want to return a file descriptor that is *already connected* to a